-- a) Complainant and Respondent (The Parties) - (1) The parties cannot waive the right to a live hearing.

-(2) The University may still proceed with the live hearing in the absence of a party, and may reach a determination of responsibility in their absence, including through any evidence gathered during the investigation.

-(3) The University will not threaten, coerce, intimidate or discriminate against the party in an attempt to secure the party's participation.30 hearing, either because they do not attend the hearing, or because they attend but refuse to participate in some or all questioning.
+- a) Complainant and Respondent (The Parties) - (1) The parties cannot waive the right to a live hearing. - (2) The University may still proceed with the live hearing in the absence of a party, and may reach a determination of responsibility in their absence, including through any evidence gathered during the investigation. - (3) The University will not threaten, coerce, intimidate or discriminate against the party in an attempt to secure the party's participation. - (4) Any party may choose not to answer questions at the hearing, either because they do not attend the hearing, or because they attend but refuse to participate in some or all questioning.
 The Decision-maker(s) can only rely on whatever relevant evidence is available through the investigation and hearing in making the ultimate determination of responsibility.
 The Decision-maker(s) may not draw any inference solely from a party's or witness's absence from the hearing or refusal to submit to cross-examination or answer other questions.
 The parties shall be subject to the University's Rules of Decorum.